The 2019-20 Fire Danger Period in Northern Grampians Shire ended Monday 13 April 2020.

 The Northern Grampians Shire Municipal Fire Management Planning Committee has prepared a Municipal Fire Management Plan (MFMP) pursuant to section 55A of the Country Fire Authority Act 1958.
-The MFMP contains plans and input from council, the Country Fire Authority (CFA), the Department of Environment Land Water and Planning (DELWP), Parks Victoria (PV), Victoria Police, and other key stakeholders.
+The MFMP contains plans and input from council, the Country Fire Authority, the Department of Environment Land Water and Planning, Parks Victoria, Victoria Police, and other key stakeholders.
 The MFMP is a sub-plan of the Municipal Emergency Management Plan (MEMP).

 The current NGS MFMP is accessible by selecting the link below.